techpmsap/S4HC_Bootcamp_2018/Day1/Exercise_14/Exercise_14.md

 ## Goal

-The goal of this exercise is to adapt the generated UI of a custom business object.
+The goal of this exercise is to create UI for a custom business object.

 ## Prerequisites